 At Gjesdahl Law, we have qualified attorneys that are fully versed in family law mediation in both North Dakota and Minnesota and can help disputing families come to an agreement that is in the best interest of the whole family.
 Some of our attorneys are trained, experienced mediators.
 All are experienced representing clients in the mediation environment.

 While attorneys are not necessary for mediation, we strongly recommend involving an experienced family law attorney throughout the mediation process.

 Any legal advice needed during the mediation process must be given by your own lawyer.
 Mediators are not ethically allowed to give participants legal advice.
 If you choose to partake in a mediation session alone—which we consider a mistake—at least consult an attorney before and after the mediation sessions take place.

 Mediation can be a critical step in determining parenting time, child support, the division of property, and ultimately, your family’s future.
 An attorney can be a vital resource during this mediation process and can help inform you about the best options available for you and your family.

-More about Leah »
+More about Michael »